Israel Carmi: Life

 In June 1945 Carmi and operatives left the encampment in Tarvisio to visit the Mauthausen Concentration Camp.
 Carmi asked to be transferred to the intelligence units, where he gathered information regarding the whereabouts of Nazis.
-Together with Australian born Robert Grossman, Carmi travelled back to Italy, this time to Treviso, and gathered information from locals around the area, including touting for information.
-Treviso was considered the perfect location because the SS stayed throughout the war and the local train station was used in connection with the deportation of Italian Jews, and the area was also full of refugees and recovering Wehrmacht soldiers.
+Together with Australian born Robert Grossman, Carmi travelled back to Italy, this time to Tarvisio, and gathered information from locals around the area, including touting for information.
+Tarvisio was considered the perfect location because the SS stayed throughout the war and the local train station was used in connection with the deportation of Italian Jews, and the area was also full of refugees and recovering Wehrmacht soldiers.
 Here Carmi got information regarding a high-ranking Gestapo officer in charge of confiscation of the property of Italian Jews.
 In turn Carmi went to the home of the Gestapo officer disguised as a British officer and searched the home, finding bags of jewellery, guns, and cash.

 Upon threats to kill him, the Gestapo officer offered information providing the addresses and other personal information of other SS or Gestapo officers - receiving 18 pages of names.
 Carmi gave the list of minor officers to the Allied Intelligence Bureau (AIB), but kept the major officers list.
 Carmi then organised a group of fellow Jewish Brigade officers to track and kill those whose guilt was "definitively established" by evidence.
 Members of the group included Meir Zorea, Haim Laskov, Abram Silberstein, Marcel Tobias, and Orly Givon.
 Some offered membership to the group due to the extrajudicial nature of their actions.
 The group began killing officers from the list, typically stating "in the name of the Jewish people, I sentence you to death," before carrying out a quick field trial, later the officers were killed by strangulation, and two SS officers were pushed over a mountain ledge.

+During the 1948 Arab-Israeli War, Carmi served as an officer in the Israel Defense Forces and fought in the Negev.
+Following the war, he returned to Givat HaShlosha for a while before becoming a career officer in the IDF.
+He was appointed a battalion commander in 1952 and subsequently served in a series of command positions.
+In 1954 he became commander of the Armored Corps School.
+He served in the Suez Crisis as a deputy to David Elazar, then commanded two brigades.
+In 1962 he was appointed commander of the Military Police Corps, a position he held until he retired from the IDF in 1971.